 Legal Advice for Minimum Wage — 37 results

-Written by attorney Robert Nuddleman, about 2 years ago.
+Written by attorney Robert Nuddleman, over 2 years ago.

 Grandma is getting on a bit in years, and now needs some additional help.She can get around with her walker, but she cant drive and sometimes she needs help getting up from the chair, or... more

-Written by attorney Jonathan Torres, 11 months ago.
+Written by attorney Jonathan Torres, about 1 year ago.

 If an employer does not pay wages or fails to pay for overtime, you have a claim most likely under the Fair Labor Standards Act (FLSA) and Floridas unpaid wages law.
 The FLSA provides that... more